ms-iot/iot-core-azure-dm-client/docs/diagnostic-logs-management.md

 - `"traceLevel"`: specifies the level of detail included in the trace log.
 Allowed values are `"critical"`, `"error"`, `"warning"`, `"information"`, and `"verbose"`.
 - `"keywords"`: specifies the provider keywords to be used as MatchAnyKeyword for this provider.
-- `"enabled": specifies if this provider is enabled in the trace session.
+- `"enabled"`: specifies if this provider is enabled in the trace session.
 Allowed values are `true` or `false`.
 - `"type"`: specifies that this object is a provider object for the DM client.
-The only allowed value is `provider`.
+The only allowed value is `"provider"`.

 ## Reporting